 Who is the captain of the onboarding ship?

-The truth is that the job of helping new users get started can’t happen without a little bit of help from each of these departments.
+The truth is that the job of helping new users get started can’t happen without a little bit of help from your whole team.

 …which is easier said than done.

 Even if your entire team says that they’re ready to put in the work to optimize your onboarding messaging…

 …it can be hard to convince other departments to give you the data you need to do it